GoldenerPhoenix/SoundSymbolicWordGenerator/README.md

-# Sound ymbolic word generation model
+# Sound symbolic word generation model

 This is the repository containing all the source code used for the project of my master's thesis.